-Weather: 50 lightning strikes in Auckland, Sylvia Park store floods
+Wild weather: Auckland Harbour Bridge warning, Sylvia Park stores flood, lightning

+Wild weather has lashed Auckland, prompting a warning to motorists and flooding at a shopping mall - with more thunder and strong winds on the way.

-Auckland is copping a soaking this afternoon - with 50 lightning strikes reported and a deluge of heavy rain.
+Auckland has copped a soaking this afternoon - with 50 lightning strikes reported and a deluge of heavy rain.

+Motorists using Auckland's Harbour Bridge are warned to slow down due to strong wind gusts.

+The National Institute of Water and Atmospheric Research said there had been 50 lightning strikes recorded in Auckland at lunchtime.

 At least two stores at the Sylvia Park Shopping Centre in Mt Wellington have been closed to customers because of flooding issues.